Click on ABBA for pictures.

 Who throws dust in our eyes?
 The sandman!
 Agnetha was hypnotized when this gigolo walked in, smug as a cat.
 He was handsome, and looks are everything.
-Even though Agnetha gave the womanizer a home, she knew it was just an affair!
+Even though Agnetha gave this womanizer a home, she knew it was just an affair!
 Her life would assume its predestinated course.
-There were tears, and she thinks about her rolling stone and wonders where he is.
+There were tears, and she thinks about the rolling stone and wonders where he is.
 "Just Like That" is a great song and looms large with fans.
 Raphael Ravenscroft played the winding, twisting sax.

 8 ME AND I - This is Carrie contemplating her split personality.
 Sigmund Freud invented psychoanalysis.
 Robert Louis Stevenson wrote "Dr. Jekyll and Mr. Hyde."
 19th century dudes!

 9 MONEY MONEY MONEY - Frida dreams of a wealthy man and winning a fortune, both unrealistic.
 Las Vegas is her goal.
 ABBA has a way of voicing the hopes and fears of average people.
 That they made big money was well-publicized.
 The joke was that they did more for the Swedish economy than Volvo.
-ABBA paid taxes far beyond what they would have, had they been an American group.
+They paid taxes far beyond what they would have, had they been an American group.
 Their loyalty was rewarded when Sweden issued a stamp in their honor.

 10 NINA, PRETTY BALLERINA - A working girl lives for the weekend.
 Like Cinderella, she goes from a drab existence to a night out.